1600: Trump’s Easter tweet parade has him climbing wall

 - The Trump administration is siding with the Palestine Liberation Organization in urging the Supreme Court to reject an appeal from American victims of terrorist attacks more than a decade ago.
 The victims and families had won a $654 million verdict but an appeals court overturned it.

-- Sen. Lindsey Graham (R-S.C.) said on “Fox News Sunday” that the U.S. needs to take a harder line on Russia because “whatever we are doing is not working and the president for some reason has a hard time pushing back against Putin.”
+- Sen. Lindsey Graham (R-S.C.) said on “Fox News Sunday” that the United States needs to take a harder line on Russia because “whatever we are doing is not working and the president for some reason has a hard time pushing back against Putin.”

+- Majority Leader Mitch McConnell (R-Kentucky) keeps a tight grip on the Senate, perhaps countering Trump's loose grip on the White House, a story in Politico suggests.

 Comments